 1080p content, like Blu-rays, is displayed almost as well as native 4k content.

-The RU8000 has good gradient banding.
+The RU8000 has good gradient performance.
 Some fine banding is visible in the dark greens and reds, but it's nothing too serious and certainly hard to notice in normal content.
 If, however, you find that banding is bothering you, set the Digital Clean View to 'Auto' to remove most of it.
 Unfortunately, this can also cause some loss of fine detail in certain scenes.

-There is some faint image retention immediately after the long exposure of our test image, but it goes away very fast and is hardly noticeable in normal content.
+There's some faint image retention immediately after the long exposure of our test image, but it goes away very fast and is hardly noticeable in normal content.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The RU8000 uses Pulse Width Modulation to dim its backlight.
 The flicker frequency is 240Hz in 'Movie' mode but drops to 120Hz in all other modes.
 It also drops to 120Hz in the 'Movie' mode if you set Auto Motion Plus to either 'Custom' or 'Auto'.
-This is very similar what we have seen here on last year's Q6FN.
+This is very similar what we have seen here on the Q6FN.

 The RU8000 can interpolate lower frame rate content up to 120fps.
 To enable motion interpolation, you must enable Auto Motion Plus and adjust the available sliders.